thebowenlab/.github/profile/README.md

 **Contact:** abowen5 [at] uw [dot] edu

 ## Research
-- Predictive regulation / homeostasis
+- Predictive regulation and homeostasis
-- Neural + behavioral modeling
+- Neural and behavioral modeling
-- Open datasets & modules / pipelines
+- Open datasets, algoriths and pipelines

 ## Get involved
 See **[Join Us](https://thebowenlab.org/join/)** on the website for current opportunities.